kreait/slim-php-docker-starter/README.md

 # Slim Framework Skeleton for Docker

-A dockerized [Slim Framework skeleton](https://github.com/slimphp/Slim-Skeleton) application as a starting point for now Slim Framework projects.
+A dockerized [Slim Framework skeleton](https://github.com/slimphp/Slim-Skeleton) application as a starting point for new [Slim Framework](http://www.slimframework.com) projects.

 ## Requirements